Extensive experience, fresh perspectives

 Hailin Wang 王海林

-Hailin Wang, Analyst, has extensive experience researching and analyzing industrial policy and corporate performance, especially in the areas of energy policy, sustainability and environmental protection.
+Hailin Wang, Consultant, has extensive experience researching and analyzing industrial policy and corporate performance, especially in the areas of energy policy, sustainability and environmental protection.
 Prior to Sinolytics, he worked at Greenpeace East Asia assessing companies’ environmental performance and multiple industrial policies.
 Hailin obtained a B.A. in Economics from Southwestern University of Finance and Economics (Chengdu) and holds an M.A. in Political, Legal, and Economic Philosophy from University of Bern (Switzerland).
 He also studied Global Legal Studies at University of Luzern and has passed CFA level I.

 Martin Catarata 丁子涵